2014 Pilger tornado family: Dual twisters and dissipation of the second tornado

-The second tornado crossed directly in front of the main tornado near X Road, where it caused its most violent damage.
+The eastern tornado, far north-northwest of Wisner, crossed directly in front of the Pilger twin near X Road, where it caused its most violent damage.
 A farmhouse was completely leveled with winds reaching 170 mph, and several barns on the farmstead were swept away.
 Trees in the area were debarked.
-As the second Pilger tornado moved north, the main tornado approached from the east, re-intensifying to low-end EF4 strength.
+As the second tornado moved north, the Pilger tornado approached from the east and re-intensified to low-end EF4 strength.
 It struck another farmstead at the intersection of X Road and 412 Road, sweeping away a farmhouse, lofting a car into the basement of the home, and destroying a barn.
-The second Pilger tornado maintained EF2 intensity as it demolished another barn.
+The second tornado maintained EF2 intensity as it demolished another barn.
 A 74-year-old man from Clarkson was killed when his car was flipped off the road by the tornado.
-The tornado then slightly strengthened to high-end EF2 intensity, causing severe damage to the exterior walls of a home before abruptly dissipating.
-The second Pilger tornado was on the ground for 17 minutes, traveled 11.5 miles, and had a peak width of 500 yd.
-It caused $1.12 million in damages, killed one person, and had maximum wind speeds of 170 mph.
+The tornado then slightly strengthened to high-end EF2 intensity, causing severe damage to the exterior walls of a home before abruptly dissipating in southern Wayne County.

+The second tornado was on the ground for 17 minutes, traveled 11.5 miles, and had a peak width of 500 yd.
+It caused US$1.375 million in damages, making it the least costly out of the four EF4 tornadoes.
+It killed one person, and had maximum wind speeds of 170 mph.